syncfusion-content/winui-docs/winui/SegmentedControl/Custom-Templates.md

 ## Image with text style

-Users can create an image with text style, by adding the image and content to the `ItemTemplate`.
+Users can create an image with text style, by adding the image and content to the [ItemTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html#Syncfusion_UI_Xaml_Editors_SfSegmentedControl_ItemTemplate).

 The following code example illustrates how to customize the image with text style.